lphilippo/laravel-castable-form-request/README.md

 ## Usage in Lumen

-Simply extend your own form-request from `LPhilippo\CastableFormRequest\Http\Requests\FormRequest` and add the rules, casts and defaults that you need.
+Simply extend your own form-request from `LPhilippo\CastableFormRequest\Http\Requests\LumenFormRequest` and add the rules, casts and defaults that you need.

 ## Usage in Laravel

 As the `FormRequest` of this package should not be used over the standard one of Laravel (unless you have no need for the redirect actions), all functionality can still be achieved with a bit more code.

-Within your `FormRequest`, insert the trait `LPhilippo\CastableFormRequest\Casting\CastsWhenValidatedTrait`.
+The `FormRequest` simply extends the base class and adds the `LPhilippo\CastableFormRequest\Casting\CastsWhenValidatedTrait`.
 This will allow the `casts()` to be applied, but in order to make use of the `defaults()` as well, please add the following code to your class:

 ```php
     /**